ameliaemahizer/OnlineBookSubscription/README.md

 mzc5994 - Mackenzie Cane: <br>

-- **10%:**  Created LoginView form; Wrote LoginView code to connect the view to the database; Created OnlineBookSubscription class to call LoginController, which contains LoginView Frame; Added user information for reader, author, and book reviewer.
+- **10%:**  Created LoginView form; Wrote LoginView code to connect the view to the database; Created OnlineBookSubscription class to call LoginController, which contains LoginView Frame; Edited code for others.
 Contributed to the README.txt file.

 ake5280 - Amelia Emahizer: <br>

-- **10%:** Updated our database and tables within; Added user and search information into the created tables; Created a HomePageView form to connect LoginView and SearchView; Wrote HomePageView code to connect LoginView and SearchView.
+- **10%:** Updated our database and tables within; Added user and search information into the created tables; Updated HomePageView form to ensure display accuracy; Edited HomePageView code to connect LoginView and SearchView.
 Edited code for others.

 ajf6238 - Aidan Fitz: <br>